sunny0910/product-shop-and-admin-page-in-react/README.md

 # Products shop And Admin Page in React
 A Dynamic Products Shop and the Admin page build in react.

+## Demo
+* For the demonstration, the code has been hosted on Heroku.
+* You can access this [link](https://react-shop-store.herokuapp.com/) to view the application.
+* You can register with the `Admin` user role to view all the pages

 ## Techincal Specifications
 * The Backend is a REST API built in ExpressJs which is an MVC web-application framework for NodeJs.
 * MongoDB is used as the NoSQL Database along with ExpressJs in the backend Rest API.
 Mongoose, a MongoDB ODM(Object Data Mapper) has also been used along with MongoDB in the database layer.